1971–72 Detroit Red Wings season

 The 1971–72 Detroit Red Wings season was Marcel Dionne's rookie season.
-The Red Wings placed fifth to miss the playoffs.
+The Red Wings placed fifth to miss the playoffs for the second year in a row for the first time since the 1967–68 season and the 1968–69 season.

 Regular season

 Head coach Doug Barkley won just 3 of the first 11 games before being replaced by Johnny Wilson.

 During his first season for Detroit in 1971–72, Marcel Dionne set an NHL record for scoring by a rookie with 77 points.
 This record has since been surpassed.